mariussoutier/sbt-unpack/README.md

 * `dependenciesJarDirectory` - Location of the unpacked dependency JARs
 * `dependencyFilter` - Which dependencies to unpack
-* `fileExcludeFilter` - Files that should be excluded while unpacking JARs
+* `fileExcludeFilter` - Files inside the JARs that should be excluded while unpacking

 ## Usage